ruibxu/ExpenseMate/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the Mozilla Public License Version 2.0.